Charis Markopoulos

-Charalampis "Charis" Markopoulos (alternate spellings: Charalabis, Haralampis, Haralabis, Haris) (Χαραλάμπης "Χάρης" Μαρκόπουλος; born January 20, 1982) is a Greek former professional basketball player and coach.
+Charalampis "Charis" Markopoulos (alternate spellings: Charalabis, Haralampis, Haralabis, Haris) (Χαραλάμπης "Χάρης" Μαρκόπουλος; born January 20, 1982) is a Greek former professional basketball player, and current head coach for the Ningbo Rockets of the Chinese Basketball Association (CBA).

 Early life and youth career

 Markopoulos began playing the sport of basketball with the youth system of Iraklis Thessaloniki, in Greece.
 He was considered to be one of the most talented youth players of his generation in Europe, and was considered by some basketball analysts to possibly be the next Nikos Galis.
 With Iraklis' Under-18 junior club, along with his teammate Lazaros Papadopoulos, Markopoulos won the Greek Under-18 Championship, during the 1997–98 season.

 Markopoulos also won the bronze medal with Greece, at the 2000 FIBA Under-18 EuroBasket.
 He also won the silver medal with Greece at the 2000 AST World Under-18 Tournament, where he was named the MVP of the tournament, after leading Greece to a win over Team USA, in the tournament's semifinals.
 After that, Markopoulos was recruited to play college basketball in the NCAA Division I, by the University of North Carolina.
 However, Markopoulos opted instead to stay in Greece.